 One of the best things about exploring the towns and cities of Spain is coming across stunning examples of the country’s heritage; and that is precisely what happened on our visit to Robledo de Chavela.
 The church in this town is an extraordinary structure, home to a mixture of various artistic styles and boasting unique and impressive treasures in its interior.
 Without a doubt, it is well worth a visit.

 Guided tours of the church can be arranged through www.espaciorobledo.com.
-I encourage you to pay a visit to this charming town and discover its magnificent church.
+We encourage you to pay a visit to this charming town and discover its magnificent church.

 Bibliography consulted